JacobAgerbo/blueMAGIC/01_Bioinformatic/README.md

 Here, we use the nr database including fungi and microbial eukaryotes to as most comprehensive as possible.

-While running KAIJI profiles, we do this through the anvi'o [**pipeline **](https://merenlab.org/2016/06/18/importing-taxonomy/).
+While running KAIJI profiles, we do this through the anvi'o [pipeline](https://merenlab.org/2016/06/18/importing-taxonomy/).
 Since these contigs will be used for genome-resolved metagenomics afterwards.

 Therefore, we generate the needed files for using anvi'o in combination with automated binning, using METABAT2 and CONCOCT.

 In short,
 - contigs.fa will be renamed and subquently will be made to a SQL database.
-- gene calls will be profiled, using [**prodigal **](https://github.com/hyattpd/Prodigal).
+- gene calls will be profiled, using [prodigal](https://github.com/hyattpd/Prodigal).
 - Hidden Markov Models (HMMs) will be calculated to utilize multiple default bacterial single-copy core gene collections and identify hits among your genes to those collections using HMMER.
 - Lastly, metagenomic reads will be profiled back to the contig database, using bwa and samtools.